danielschudel/GitBundleToCloud/README.md

 Version
 -------
-0.0.1
+0.0.2

 Purpose
 -------
 Take all Git repos in a given directory, bundle them, optionally encrypt some, and upload to offsite "cloud" storage.
-The decision to upload is taken only if the local repositiory is newer than the remote backup.
+The decision to upload is taken only if the local repository is newer than the remote backup.

 Caveats
 -------
 * This currently only works with AWS/S3.
 More/other options will be added in the future.
-* AWS/S3 multi-part uploads are not supported yet.
-Bundles pushed to S3 are limited to about 5GB.

 Example Repository Structure
 ----------------------------